AnoukSmet/Dog-Health-Tracker/README.md

 The user can not pick a date in the future as that information is unknown.
 Manual input has been disabled so the user has to pick the date from the calendar and a correct date will be stored in the correct format.
 I have also added a cancel button that allows the user to go back to the dashboard in case the user doesn't want to proceed.
-I have disabled the cancel button on the add dog form that is being displayed after registring as the user should have at least one dog added to its account.

 * **Test**
 I have tested the add dog form various times to make sure it works properly.
 The input is stored correctly in the dogs collection in the database.
 Calendar works as planned with the correct year range being displayed and when clicking a day on the calendar, the calendar automatically closes.
 Cancel button works as planned and takes the user back to the dashboard.
 Cancel button is hidden whenever the count of dogs from the user equals to 0.
-In order to display the correct dogs for the user, I have addded the _id the user as a hidden inputfield for the add dog which is stored in the database.
+In order to display the correct dogs for the user, I have addded the _id of the user as a hidden inputfield for the add dog which is stored in the database.

 * **Result**
 Adding a profile for the dog works as planned and looks good across various browsers and devices.